 Fairy lights illuminating the dark nights

-By the time Autumn rolls around in England, the nights are already pretty well drawn in – with the sunset by 8 (instead of the long 10 pm sunsets of Summer), so what’s better to combat that than by hanging a bunch of twinkly lights?
+By the time this season rolls around in England, the nights are already pretty well drawn in – with the sunset by 8 (instead of the long 10 pm sunsets of Summer), so what’s better to combat that than by hanging a bunch of twinkly lights?
 There’s little cuter than hanging fairy lights and being able to rep them every night because of the early darkness.
 It’s almost like a comfort blanket, ha!

 Before you get your pitch forks, here me out on this one.
-There’s something in the air during Autumn that makes it such a great season for focussing on what you love doing – and something that I love is exercise.
+There’s something in the air during this season that makes it such a great season for focussing on what you love doing – and something that I love is exercise.
 I mentioned before about running trails, and I love going to the gym with Scott, too.
 It’s awesome to put your mind to something and see what you can accomplish.

 Also, I won’t deny that buying exercise gear helps get me in the fitness mindset, either.
 I’ve always loved wearing Nike, and topping up my fitness wardrobe with their clothing.